20 things to do for under $20 in Hawaii

 Now, some of the best attractions and parks in Hawaii will cost you a small entry fee to help maintain the parks.
-There are also a number of museums, breweries, and other attractions that offer admission and/or tours for a small fee.
-Read on to find out some of the best things to do for under $20 throughout the Hawaiian islands.
+There are also several museums, breweries, and other attractions that offer admission and/or tours for a small fee.

 Oahu